|Frequently Asked Questions About Iron Filters

-Q. Don't the Pro-OX type iron filters waste a lot of water compared to the Birm type filters?
+Q. Don't the Pro-OX type iron filters waste a lot of water compared to other iron filters?

 A. No. The Pro-OX filters remove a higher amount of iron before requiring backwash, so they do not use significantly higher amounts of water over-all.
 In fact, compared to air-charging types, which suck in a head of air each night during backwash and run water for 45 minutes to an hour, the Pro-OX filter use much less water.

 Q. Can't I just use a water softener?

 A. Water softeners will remove dissolved clear water iron by a process known as ion-exchange.
 However, iron, manganese and/or hydrogen sulfide gas can eventually foul and ruin the ion-exchange resin.
 If your water contains less than 2.0 ppm of iron and manganese combined, and no sulfur odor, then you may be able to use a good quality water softener with fine mesh resin and a special type of resin cleaner in the brine tank.
 The resin cleaner will help clean the resin when the softener is being regenerated with the salt water.
 We don't recommend this approach however, its better to use an iron filter in front of the water softener for best results.

 Q. I don't want to use chlorine or any chemicals of any kind.
 My water has sulfur odor, a LOT of iron, and manganese as well.
 What system should I use?